rjdudley/CodeLabs-IoTDev/Module3-IntroAzureIoT-WindowsIoTCore/README.md

 <a name="Exercise1"></a>
 ### Exercise 1: Connecting and configuring your device ###

-In this exercise, you'll setup your Raspberry PI and GHI FEZ HAT devices.
+In this exercise, you'll setup your Raspberry Pi and GHI FEZ HAT devices.

 <a name="Ex1Task1"></a>
 #### Task 1 - Setting up your Devices ####